markmoxon/lander-source-code-acorn-archimedes/README.md

 ```

 The compiled binary matches the original, so we know we are producing the same final game as the release version.

+Note that the build process does not encrypt the `!RunImage` binary, though this may be added later (this is why there is no match for the encrypted `!RunImage.bin` file in the verification process).

 ### Log files